 The total inorganic and organic P values are similar as those shown in the results of Smil (2000), Mackenzie (2002) and Wang et al. (2010) (Table 7), although organic P is slightly underestimated in the model (3.5 Pg P).
-This underestimation is likely the result of the lack of P fertilization on land.
+This underestimation is likely the result of a high mineralization rate.
 The labile, sorbed, strongly sorbed P and occluded pools are comparable values to Wang et al. (2010).